Close Menu

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

-If you have spinal stenosis, then you do not need to apply for Social Security benefits by yourself.
+If you have spinal stenosis, then you do not need to apply for Social Security benefits on your own.
 You can always call our law firm and we will help you.
 We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 IS HIRING OUR LAW FIRM EXPENSIVE?

-No. We are not expensive, because we only charge you an attorney fee if we win your case.
+No. We are not expensive, because we only charge you an attorney fee if we win your benefits.

-It also doesn’t cost you any money to hire us.
+It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This means if we win your case, then you pay us out of your back benefits.
-If you do not win, you do not pay an attorney fee.
+This means if we win your case, then you pay us out of your past due disability benefits.
+If you do not win, then you do not pay an attorney fee.
 How much is the fee?
-It is 25% of your back benefit.
+It is 25% of your past due benefit.

 We will use our skills to help you through the Social Security appeal process.
 It is our goal to make filing for SSD and SSI benefits easier for you.
 We offer a free review of your case.
 There is no pressure to become a client if you call.
 You can simply ask questions.
 Even if we don’t accept your case, we will still try to help you.